peterkhe1999/CheatSheet/OSEP/README.md

 .\SQL.exe
 ```

-We have logged in to the MSSQL instance as the domain administrator.

-By compromising an account that has constrained delegation enabled, we can gain access to all the services configured through the msDS-AllowedToDelegateTo property.
+By compromising an account that has constrained delegation enabled, we can gain access to all the services configured through the **msDS-AllowedToDelegateTo** property.
 If the **TRUSTED_TO_AUTH_FOR_DELEGATION** value is set, we can do this **without user interaction**.

-Interestingly, when the TGS is returned from the KDC, the server name is encrypted, but not the service name.
+When the TGS is returned from the KDC, the server name is encrypted, but not the service name.

 => Modify the service name within the TGS in memory and obtain access to a different service on the same host.